 COVID-19 (coronavirus) - impact on abortion services

-At the moment, because of the effects of the Coronavirus pandemic on hospital services it is harder for us to offer general anaesthesia (you are asleep) for a surgical abortion but where this is really needed it is still available.
+The effects of the coronavirus pandemic on hospital services makes it harder for us to offer general anaesthesia (you are asleep) for a surgical abortion - but, where this is needed, it is still available.
 Surgical abortion under local anaesthesia (you are awake) is still available as normal.
-Plus we are introducing conscious sedation (this is when a medicine is injected into your bloodstream through a drip to relax you and make you drowsy but you do not sleep).

 Your phone consultation appointment